Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 pipeline and is optional.
 However, you should always give descriptive names to your Semaphore pipelines.

-*Note*: The `name` property can be found in other sections such as defining the name of a job inside a `jobs` block.
+*Note*: The `name` property can be found in other sections such as where the name of a job inside a `jobs` block is defined.

 Example of `name` usage: